alan-turing-institute/Palaeoanalytics/README.md

 tests to be merged into the `main` branch.

 ## Functional testing of `PyLithics`

-`PyLithics` uses the [pytest](https://pypi.org/project/pytest/) library for functional testing during development.
-This is easily run from the project directory, use the command:
+`PyLithics` uses the [pytest](https://pypi.org/project/pytest/) library for automated functional testing of code development and integration.
+These [tests](tests) are easily run from the project directory using the command:

 `pytest -s `